schibsted/spid-tech-docs/resources/articles/s2s-auth.md

 For further details on resource indicators, please refer to [Resource Indicators for OAuth 2.0, draft 2](https://tools.ietf.org/html/draft-campbell-oauth-resource-indicators-02).

-***Note:*** currently the value passed as the resource needs to match the domain registered in SPiD's [self service](/mobile/selfservice/) tool for the resource server.
+***Note:*** currently the value passed as the resource needs to match the domain registered in Schibsted account's [self service](/mobile/selfservice/) tool for the resource server.

 The scopes passed will help the receiving service authorize the call, and can be thought of as a set of